jaydeshpande/multiSpeciesRegionFoam/README.md

 ### Use `speciesFluid` for fluid regions when

-The velocity and pressure fields must be **computed by solving the Navier-Stokes equations**.
+The velocity and pressure fields must be **computed by solving the Navier-Stokes equations** and the fluid is **incompressible**.
 Required when:

 - The velocity profile is unknown (developing flow, arbitrary geometry, pressure-driven flow with unknown parabolic/turbulent profile)
 - The interaction between concentration gradients and flow (e.g. concentration polarisation driven by a developing boundary layer) must be captured accurately
 - You need the momentum equation to provide a self-consistent pressure field (for multi-region cases where the fluid pressure is relevant)
 - Buoyancy or other body forces affect the flow
-- Examples: case327 (DCMD with solved laminar channel flow), case328 (Poiseuille + Graetz validation), case329 (FLiBe channel with H2 source and permeation)
+- Examples: case327 (DCMD with solved laminar channel flow), case328 (Poiseuille + Graetz validation)

+### Use `compressibleSpeciesFluid` for fluid regions when

+The fluid is a **gas** (density varies with pressure), or when the OpenFOAM `heRhoThermo` property infrastructure is preferred — including for liquids using `rhoConst` EOS.
+Required when:

+- The fluid is a gas at conditions where density variation matters
+- You want to use the standard OpenFOAM `heRhoThermo` thermoType hierarchy (e.g. `perfectGas`, `rhoConst`, `Boussinesq`)
+- The full internal-energy equation (with pressure-work term) should be solved rather than a scalar temperature equation
+- Examples: case329 (FLiBe channel; `rhoConst` validates equivalence to incompressible formulation), case330 (He gas at 700 K, 1 atm)

 **Required `physicalProperties` format for `speciesFluid`:**